+A domain of computer graphics research that has recently attracted increased interest, Augmented Reality (AR) is a variation of Virtual Environments (VE) with the following three characteristics: (1) combines real and virtual, (2) interactive in real time, (3) real and virtual objects are registered in 3-D [1].
+To achieve a high quality synthesized image in an Augmented Reality system, three aspects have to be taken into account: geometry, illumination, and real-time performance [22].
 In particular, estimation of illumination parameters from images is necessary, in order to compensate for illumination artifacts, and also to allow super-imposition of synthetic images of new objects into real scenes.
 Most such methods need to use a calibration object of fixed shape, typically a sphere.
 In [17] a calibration object that comprises of diffuse and specular parts is proposed.
-In [3] a specular sphere is used as a light probe to measure the incident illumination at the location where synthetic objects will be placed in the scene.
-Such a sphere though might have strong inter-reflections with other objects of the scene, especially if they are close to it.
-Using the Lambertian shading model, Yang and Yuille [28] observed that multiple light sources can be deduced from boundary conditions, i.e., the image intensity along the occluding boundaries and at singular points.
-Based on this idea, Zhang and Yang [31] show that the illuminant directions have a close relationship to critical points on a Lambertian sphere and that, by identifying most of those critical points, illuminant directions may be recovered if certain conditions are satisfied.
+In [4] a specular sphere is used as a light probe to measure the incident illumination at the location where synthetic objects will be placed in the scene.
+Such a sphere though might have strong inter-reflections with other objects in the scene, especially if they are close to it.
+Using the Lambertian shading model, Yang and Yuille [27] observed that multiple light sources can be deduced from boundary conditions, i.e., the image intensity along the occluding boundaries and at singular points.
+Based on this idea, Zhang and Yang [30] show that the illuminant directions have a close relationship to critical points on a Lambertian sphere and that, by identifying most of those critical points, illuminant directions may be recovered if certain conditions are satisfied.
 Conceptually, a critical point is a point on the surface such that all its neighbors are not illuminated by the same light sources.
 However, because the detection of critical points is sensitive to noise, the direction of extracted real lights is not very robust to noisy data.
-Recently, an illuminant direction detection method that minimizes global error was proposed by Wang and Samaras [27].
+Recently, an illuminant direction detection method that minimizes the global error was proposed by Wang and Samaras [26].
 In general, each point of a surface is illuminated by a subset of all the directional light sources in the scene.
 The method segments the surface robustly into regions ("virtual light patches"), with each region illuminated by a different set of sources.
 Then, real lights can be extracted, based on the segmented "virtual light patches" instead of critical points that are relatively sensitive to noise.
 Since there are more points in a region than on the boundary, the method's accuracy does not depend on the exact extraction of the boundary and can tolerate noisy and missing data better.
-When the observed shape is not spherical its normals are mapped to a sphere (for an example see Fig.6), although a lot of normals will be missing.
+When the observed shape is not spherical, its normals are mapped to a sphere (for an example see Fig. 7), although a lot of normals will be missing.
 However the method works well even for incomplete spheres, as long as there are enough points inside each light patch for the least-squares method to work correctly.